fieryhenry/Battle-Cats-Hacking-Scripts/README.md

 2. Either clone the repository or go to [releases](https://github.com/fieryhenry/Battle-Cats-Hacking-Scripts/releases) to download it

 3. Have the frida-server running on your device

+   The following steps are done on your pc, not android device:

-4. cd into the scripts directory in a terminal
+4. cd into the scripts directory in a terminal / shift+right click -> powershell window here

-5. Use python to run the desired script - some scripts may only work with an x86 system architecture
+5. Use python to run the desired script - some scripts may only work with an x86 system architecture as that's the one I have reverse engineered the most

 6. Enter your game version and do what you want